A simple life reality is that people need people.

 Weaving personal conversations into your network helps others get to know you in an intimate way and helps build the relationship.

-4. Identify Best Practices
+4. Business Connections Help Identify Best Practices

 Networking is a great way to identify business best practices or industry benchmarks.
 Learning from what others do is a valuable strategy for all businesses.